Deborah Foreman: Career

 She had a starring role in the comedy film My Chauffeur (1986), in which she played a somewhat Madonna-influenced character who gets a job as a driver for a stuffy limousine service.
 My Chauffeur was publicized widely, but connected only modestly with teen audiences and critics.
 The New York Times reviewer Lawrence Van Gelder wrote "Miss Foreman, who with discipline and far better script might become an engaging comedienne, is mired here in a character who at one moment is delivering a lecture on proper treatment of women and at the next is smirking."
 The Los Angeles Times reviewer Michael Wilmington called Foreman a "New Wave Carole Lombard crossed with early Shirley MacLaine".
 However, Robert Blau of the Chicago Tribune wrote that Foreman "gives a breathlessly irritating portrayal of Casey".
 By contrast, Charles Taylor of the Boston Phoenix wrote that Foreman "is an appealing comic actress who goes at even the most inane situations with tireless enthusiasm and dimpley sex appeal" and although "she can't salvage My Chauffeur, she does give perkiness a good name."

 That same year, Foreman played dual roles in the offbeat dark comedy and preppy murder mystery April Fool's Day.
 Although her performance was praised by reviewers, the film's plot and surprise ending were widely panned, with critic Vincent Canby commenting for The New York Times: "... the dialogue is mostly composed of rude variations on 'eek,' 'ugh', and 'I'd like to sleep with you this evening.'"
 The reviewer for AllMovie wrote "With her Sheryl Lee-like features and facial expressions, Deborah Foreman makes an appealingly off-balance scream queen".

 During the five years following, Foreman appeared in over half a dozen low-budget horror movies and independent films.
 Syndicated columnist Joe Bob Briggs gave Foreman a "Drive-in Academy Award nomination as the damsel in distress" for saying "It's all very simple!
 Bunny men from Neptune have invaded Mars!"

-Though she retired from acting in 1991, Foreman did make a brief appearance in a music video for the rock band She Wants Revenge, as well as a small cameo as a shopgirl in the 2020 remake of Valley Girl, her best known film.
+Though she retired from acting in 1991, Foreman did make a brief appearance in the music video "Must Be The One" for the rock band She Wants Revenge, as well as a small cameo as a shopgirl in the 2020 remake of Valley Girl, her best known film.